String Views

 }

-C-style string literals and string view literals have static duration, so they are the recommended way to create string views of a static value:
+C-style string literals and string view literals have static duration, making them the recommended way to create string views of a static value:

 #include <string_view>